 Figure 1.
-Preliminary rapidity densities of net protons (i.e. number of protons minus antiprotons) measured at AGS, SPS, and RHIC(BRAHMS).
-At RHIC, the full distribution cannot be measured with current experiments, but BRAHMS will be able to extend its measurements to y=3.5 in coming runs, corresponding to measurements at 2.3 degrees with respect to the beam.
+Rapidity densities of net protons (i.e. number of protons minus antiprotons) measured at AGS, SPS, and RHIC(BRAHMS)for central collisions.
+At RHIC, the full distribution cannot be measured with current experiments, but BRAHMS will be able to extend its results to y=3.5 from the most recent run, corresponding to measurements at 2.3 degrees with respect to the beam.